-This licensing authority is aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
+This licensing authority is aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behavior was to those who could see it, so as to make that distinction.

-The Board will closely consider measures in place by the operator such as CCTV, age verification checks and standard of staff training, Issues of nuisance generally cannot be addressed via the Gambling Act provision and it is noted that there are very few reported matters from Police Scotland of crime, nuisance and disorder within West Dunbartonshire's Licensed premises.
-The Board has noted the low level of disorder, crime and nuisance associated with gambling premises in West Dunbartonshire in the report to it on the 29th August 2018.
+The Board will consider measures in place by the operator such as CCTV, age verification checks and standard of staff training, Issues of nuisance generally cannot be addressed via the Gambling Act provision and it is noted that to date there are very few reported matters from Police Scotland of crime, nuisance and disorder within West Dunbartonshire's Licensed premises (TBC).

-In making decisions about premises licences, the Board will aim to permit the use of premises for gambling insofar as it is:-
+In accordance with the Gambling Act 2005, In making decisions about premises licences, the Board will aim to permit the use of premises for gambling insofar as it is:-